acmgit/minetest_poi/README.md

 With the Chatcommand /poi_list, you can see everytime a List of all Points of Interest.
 With /poi_list -a you can see it additional with the Coordinates in the World.

-To Jump now to the PoI's, use the command /poi_jump <Name>.
+To Jump now to the PoI's, use the command /poi_jump [Name].

-If you have the Privs, you can organize Point of Interest with the command /poi_set <Name>
+If you have the Privs, you can organize Point of Interest with the command /poi_set [Name] and /poi_delete [Name].
-and /poi_delete <Name>.
 Or you can reload the whole List with the command /poi_reload.
+/poi_change_pos [Name] changes the old Position of the POI to your current Position.

 As Admin, you can grant Privs for the Player.
 All the Points will be stored at a File in your World-Directory with the name: poi.txt